 Australian backpacker tax: The new rules

 There are two classes of visa this tax change applies to.
 If you are travelling in Australia on a 417 visa (a working holiday visa) or a 462 visa (a work and holiday visa) then you are subject to the 15% tax rate.
-Very few backpackers will earn more than $37,000 during their stay, however if you do, your tax rate is the same as any Australian earning the same income.
+Very few backpackers will earn more than $45,000 during their stay, however if you do, you can read more about your tax rate here.

 A bonus when you leave

 Under Australia’s compulsory retirement saving scheme, employers must contribute a fixed percentage of their employees’ wages into a superannuation account.
 Australians can only access these mandatory savings from the age of 55 if retired, or otherwise after 65.
 The superannuation rules apply equally to all employees in Australia, including backpackers.
 So, if you are working in Australia and earning wages, this legally entitles you to have money paid into a superannuation account on your behalf.

 Superannuation is paid at 10% of your ordinary, pre-tax earnings.
 If a backpacker earns $20,000 in Australia, $2000 will be contributed to their superannuation account.